Q: What Is Your Current Role? Outline Your Professional Experience.

 My Master of International Business degree was an incredible starting point for my career to date – through the professional training program, I was introduced to the Head of Marketing at Menulog and was able to secure my first full-time job interview, which led to the start of my career in digital marketing.

 I did my industry training at a leading event management company, Ashton Media, and they were able to refer me to Menulog where I was able to use my hands-on experience to demonstrate my capabilities with some marketing tools and programs that some of the other applicants, with less ‘real-world’ experience, did not have access to.

 My international business degree at ICMS has definitely helped me to achieve my first professional milestones, but there’s still more to come!

 Q: What Were The Major Contributing Factors To Your Decision To Study At Icms?

 The major contributing factor for my decision to study at ICMS was the hands-on experience we gained in the course of one semester of the study programme.
 In addition to theoretical knowledge, Australian employers look for candidates with real-world experience to help you transition into the workforce once you have completed your studies.
 I think this would have been challenging if I had not been able to gain any experience as part of my degree.
-Back then, most other universities only offered optional internships for a few weeks up to three months, which is not enough to get familiar with work processes.
+Back then, universities only offered optional internships for a few weeks up to three months, which is not enough to get familiar with work processes.

 Another major contributing factor was that ICMS is international, with students from all over the globe.
 Working and learning with people of all nationalities enables you to develop strong communication skills that you can use in any diverse office environment.